gsparmar/supportdesk-ticket/README.md

-# supportdesk-ticket
+# supportdesk-ticket [MERN]
 Deployed:
 https://gpsupportdesk.herokuapp.com/

 Login or Register
  - Create Tickets
+ - Logged in user can create and view their support tickets
- - Views tickets > Status
+ - Add notes on tickets
- - Leave notes on tickets
+ - Unable to add notes on tickets with closed status